jpfulton/blog/content/blog/2023-07-25-azure-personal-network-spot-orchestration/index.md

 The monitoring script expects the PEM file to have a specific name and location: `/etc/azure/sp.pem`.
 Move and rename the file as needed.
-Once in place, change its ownership to the root user and group then restrict is file permissions.
+Once in place, change its ownership to the root user and group then restrict its file permissions.
 Delete the original local file.

 ```bash
 sudo chown root:root /etc/azure/sp.pem